US STOCKS-Futures bounce after two days of oil-led rout

 By C Nivedita and Shreyashi Sanyal

-April 22 (Reuters) - U.S. stock index futures rebounded on Wednesday as upbeat quarterly earnings reports lifted investor sentiment following a two-day selloff due to a record crash in oil prices, even as companies warned of more pain in the coming months.
+April 22 (Reuters) - U.S. stock index futures rebounded on Wednesday as upbeat quarterly earnings reports lifted investor sentiment following a two-day selloff due to a record crash in oil prices, although companies warned of more pain in the coming months.

-The benchmark S&P 500 index fell nearly 5% in the first two days of the week as May WTI contracts plunged below zero and the benchmark Brent hovered near 1999-lows, triggering alarm about the hit to the global economy from a near halt in business activity.
+The S&P 500 index fell nearly 5% in the first two days of the week as May WTI contracts plunged below zero and the benchmark Brent hovered near 1999-lows, triggering alarm about the hit to the global economy from a near halt in business activity due to the coronavirus pandemic.

+Battered oil stocks attempted a comeback on Wednesday with Exxon Mobil rising 1.9% and Chevron Corp gaining 1.5% before the bell.

 Trillions of dollars in stimulus have helped Wall Street recover from its March lows and the U.S. Senate on Tuesday approved another $484 billion in relief, sending the bill to the House of Representatives for a final vote later this week.

-Texas Instruments Inc headed higher in thin premarket trading as it reported better-than-expected first-quarter results and said a strong inventory allowed it to be prepared for the disruptions caused by the pandemic.
+Texas Instruments Inc rose 2% as the chip industry bellwether reported better-than-expected first-quarter results and said a strong inventory allowed it to be prepared for disruptions caused by the pandemic.

 Netflix Inc, deemed a “stay-at-home” stock as the wide restrictions boost demand for online streaming services, more than doubled its own projections for new customers in the first quarter.

-Governors of about half a dozen U.S. states have pushed ahead with plans to partially reopen for business despite warnings by some health officials that doing so could trigger a new surge in the coronavirus cases.

-Fast-casual chain Chipotle Mexican Grill Inc late on Tuesday reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.
+Fast-casual chain Chipotle Mexican Grill Inc jumped 6.5% after it reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.

-Investors will next be looking at Delta Airlines and AT&T earnings reports later in the day.
+Delta Air Lines Inc reported its first quarterly loss in nine years, but shares gained 3.5% after the airline operator said cheap fuel and cost reduction measures will cut its expenses by about half in the current-quarter.
+(Reporting by C. Nivedita and Shreyashi Sanyal in Bengaluru; Editing by Arun Koyyur and Anil D’Silva)